leeper/opinioncourse/index.md

 A tentative schedule is below:

  - Week 1 (Jan.
-15): What are opinions?
+15): Public Opinion and Democracy
  - Week 2 (Jan.
-22): Measuring opinions (and survey methods)
+22): What are opinions?
  - Week 3 (Jan.
-29): Opinion dynamics and change (and macro opinion analysis)
+29): Measuring opinions (and survey methods)
  - Week 4 (Feb.
-5): Information and opinion responsiveness (and experimental methods)
+5): Opinion dynamics and change (and macro opinion analysis)
  - Week 5 (Feb.
-12): Predispositions and Constraint
+12): Information and opinion responsiveness (and experimental methods)
  - Week 6: Reading Week peer feedback sessions (see below)
  - Week 7 (Feb.
-26): Motivated reasoning
+26): Predispositions and Constraint
  - Week 8 (Mar.
-4): Heuristics and cognitive biases
+4): Motivated reasoning
  - Week 9 (Mar.
-11): Representation
+11): Heuristics and cognitive biases
  - Weeks 10-11: Revision and feedback sessions

 ---